a-vaan/startup/notes.md

 - Each response from the server is logged in the front-end console.

 ## **10. What is the websocket protocol intended to provide?**
+- What value does WebSocket add to HTTP?
+  - it is peer to peer instead of client to server
 - The WebSocket protocol is intended to provide a full-duplex communication channel over a single TCP connection, enabling real-time, bidirectional data exchange between a client (e.g., a web browser) and a server.
 It is designed to overcome the limitations of traditional HTTP-based communication, making it suitable for applications requiring low latency and continuous interaction.
 - The WebSocket Protocol is designed to supersede existing bidirectional communication technologies that use HTTP as a transport layer to benefit from existing infrastructure (proxies, filtering, authentication).
 Such technologies were implemented as trade-offs between efficiency and reliability because HTTP was not initially meant to be used for bidirectional communication (see [RFC6202] for further discussion).
 The WebSocket Protocol attempts to address the goals of existing bidirectional HTTP technologies in the context of the existing HTTP infrastructure; as such, it is designed to work over HTTP ports 80 and 443 as well as to support HTTP proxies and intermediaries, even if this implies some complexity specific to the current environment.
 However, the design does not limit WebSocket to HTTP, and future implementations could use a simpler handshake over a dedicated port without reinventing the entire protocol.
 This last point is important because the traffic patterns of interactive messaging do not closely match standard HTTP traffic and can induce unusual loads on some components.